mricon/b4/docs/contributor/send.rst

   actually sending things out and lets you verify that all patches are looking good and all recipients are correctly set.

-``--reroll``
+``--reflect``
-  Prepares everything for sending, but only emails yourself (the address in the From: header).
-Useful as a last check to make sure that everything is looking good.
-Especially useful when using the web endpoint.
+  Prepares everything for sending, but only emails yourself (the address in the ``From:`` header).
+Useful as a last check to make sure that everything is looking good, and especially useful when using the web endpoint, because it may rewrite your From: header for DMARC reasons.

 ``--no-trailer-to-cc``
   Do not add any addresses found in the cover or patch trailers to To: